cnamejj/PyProc/README.md

 original.

-For instance, if you wanted to copy "/proc/net/tcp6" and wanted to extra data from it later, copying it to "/tmp/copy-of-tcp6" would work.
+For instance, if you wanted to copy "/proc/net/tcp6" and wanted to extra data from it later, copying it to "/tmp/copy/tcp6" would work.
 But copying it to "/tmp/tcp6-from-thursday" would not be recognized by the format conversion scripts.
-The underlying library routines would happily parse any file you gave it, but the driver scripts are smart enough to connect the dots...
+The underlying library routines would happily parse any file you gave it, but the driver scripts aren't smart enough to connect the dots without a little help...

+You can try specifying the archetypal filename as the first command line option and the copy you want parsed as the second name.
+The code will try to determine which handler to use by looking up the first argument in a registry of handlers.
+Then it will direct the matching handler to read the file listed in the second command line argument.

 Here's a list of the scripts included to re-format "/proc" datasets: